-After a cut, copy and paste process, a DNA appears to be fully intact and repaired.
-It is named as Excision repair because, in this type of DNA repair mechanism, the unwanted base is directly excised by the combination of enzymes and replaced by the new DNA.
-The excision repair can be employed for the DNA of different lengths like, Very short, short and long patch of DNA.
+Excision repair is named because it is a type of DNA repair mechanism in which the unwanted bases are directly excised by the combination of enzymes and replaced by the new DNA.
+The excision repair can be employed for different lengths like a very short, short and long patch of DNA.

 Content: Excision Repair

 Definition of Excision Repair

 An excision repair refers to the DNA repair mechanism that deals with the damaged part of the DNA by excising either a single unwanted base or nucleotides with the new DNA bases.
 Excision repair uses different enzymes detach and repair the mutated or the damaged part of the DNA.

 Excision repair involves two methods, depending upon the excision mechanism:

 BER refers to the excision repair mechanism, which removes the small base adducts in DNA.
 In simple words, it is a type of short patch excision repair mechanism.

 This repair system does not distort the configuration of the DNA helix.
 BER mainly repairs the mutated DNA caused by the endogenous mutagens.
 Base excision repair can correct the chemical changes in the DNA.